BY SOFO ARCHON

 How can possessions substitute our lost connection with people?

-What we are searching for cannot be found in material objects, but in how we relate with our ourselves, the people close to us, and our wider environment.
+What we are searching for cannot be found in material objects, but in how we relate with our inner world, the people close to us and our wider environment.

-Materialism is a prison that almost all people inhabit, but only a few escape from it, because most don’t even recognize that there is a prison and that they are confined by it.
+Materialism is a prison that almost all people inhabit, but only a few manage to escape from it, because most don’t even recognize that the prison is there and that they are confined by it.
 Unaware of their slavery, how can they seek freedom?

-If you sense that the prison of materialism exists and surrounds you, the following realizations might help you to escape from it and regain the freedom that you lost a long time ago.
+If you sense that the prison of materialism exists and surrounds you, the following realizations might help you to escape from it and regain the freedom you’ve lost a long time ago:

 You have enough

-If you are reading this article now, it means that you have internet connection, a computer or another electronic device, and a house to live in, which means that you have enough to cover your basic needs and satisfy at least some of your wants.
+If you are reading this article, it means that you have internet connection, a computer or another electronic device, and a house to live in, which in turn means that you have enough to satisfy your basic needs and wants.

-On Earth, however, hundreds of millions of people don’t even have enough food to eat, clean water to drink, and a shelter to live under.
-But we, living in a materialistic environment, always want to possess more and more, not realizing what other people are lacking, and instead of finding ways to help them live like every human being deserves to live, we only think about our personal superficial gratification, which comes through the acquirement of material things that don’t actually make our life better in any way.
+In the world, however, hundreds of millions of people don’t even have enough food to eat, clean water to drink, and a roof to live under.
+But we, being brought up in a materialistic culture, always want to possess more and more stuff, not realizing what other people are lacking.
+Instead of searching to find ways to help them live like every human being deserves to live, we only think about our personal gratification, which comes through the acquirement of material things that don’t actually make our life better in any way.

-Looking at your condition from a wider perspective will help you to see that you have much more than you think, and you might start realizing what should truly concern us all.
+By looking at your condition from a wider perspective, you will come to see that you have much more than you think, and begin to realize what should concern us all.

 What you own, owns you

 Objects are good when we use them, but not good when we are being used by them.